 Post-qualification, in 2013, Lucy worked at the Court of Appeal as the judicial assistant to Lord Justice Maurice-Kay, where she worked on a range of civil and public law appeals.

-Lucy graduated from the University of Leeds with a degree in Law and is currently undertaking a part-time LLM in Human Rights at the University of Birkbeck.
+Lucy graduated from the University of Leeds with a degree in Law and has since undertaken an LLM in Human Rights (philosophy) at the University of Birkbeck and an LPC, both with distinction.

-Following her undergraduate degree she worked in humanitarian organisations in South Africa and Syria.
-She has also worked for Leigh Day on an environmental pollution case in Nigeria.
+She has spent time working in humanitarian organisations and studying in South Africa and Syria and has worked for Leigh Day on an environmental pollution case in Nigeria.

 News and blogs